-Recommends criteria to the Board for the selection of nominees to the Board;

-- · Evaluates all proposed nominees; - Prior to each annual meeting of stockholders, recommends to the Board a slate of nominees for election to the Board by the stockholders at the annual meeting; - Make recommendations to the Board from time to time as to changes the Committee believes to be desirable to the size, structure, composition and functioning of the Board or any committee thereof; and - · Oversee risks associated with operations of the Board and its governance structure.
+- Recommends criteria to the Board for the selection of nominees to the Board; - Evaluates all proposed nominees; - · Prior to each annual meeting of stockholders, recommends to the Board a slate of nominees for election to the Board by the stockholders at the annual meeting; - Make recommendations to the Board from time to time as to changes the Committee believes to be desirable to the size, structure, composition and functioning of the Board or any committee thereof; and - Oversee risks associated with operations of the Board and its governance structure.

 In evaluating nominations, the Nominating and Corporate Governance Committee considers a variety of criteria, including business experience and skills, independence, judgment, integrity, the ability to commit sufficient time and attention to Board activities and the absence of potential conflicts with the Company's interests.
 The Nominating and Corporate Governance Committee, with the assistance of the Company's executive search business, identified and recommended to the Board that Angel R. Martinez be nominated as a director in this Proxy Statement to serve as a director until the 2018 Annual Meeting of Stockholders.
 Any stockholder recommendations for director are evaluated in the same manner as all other candidates considered by the Nominating and Corporate Governance Committee.
 While the Nominating and Corporate Governance Committee does not have a formal policy with respect to diversity, it also takes into account the diversity of the Board when considering director nominees.
 The Board has determined that all members of the Nominating and Corporate Governance Committee are "independent directors" under the applicable listing standards of the NYSE.
 The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board, which is available on the Company's website and in print to any stockholder that requests it.
-To access the charter from the Company's website, go to www.kornferry.com, select "Investor Relations" form the drop-down menu, then Click on the "Corporate Governance" link located in a list on the right side of the page.
+To access the charter from the Company's website, go to www.kornferry.com, select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link located in a list on the right side of the page.
 Requests for a printed copy should be addressed to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.
+Stockholders may recommend director nominees by mailing submissions to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.